mantidproject/documents/Design/Anaconda.md

 #Anaconda#

-The purpose of this document is to examine the feasibility of providing conda packages for Mantid framework and/or Mantid GUI for Mantid users.
+The purpose of this document is to examine how useful and feasible it is to provide conda packages for Mantid framework and/or Mantid GUI for Mantid users.

 ##Motivation##